ProQual CAT1 cable avoidance training with practical locator exercises

 Who Accepts ProQual CAT1?

 The ProQual CAT1 is widely accepted across the utility, construction, and infrastructure sectors.
-Some organisations mandate it specifically because it exceeds the minimum standard set by EUS.
+Some organisations mandate it specifically because it exceeds the minimum standard set by EUSR.
 Others accept it alongside EUSR as an equivalent or preferred route.

 Tier 1 and Tier 2 Contractors